hewison-chris/agora-cl-docs/website/docs/how-prysm-works/beacon-node.md

 <HeaderBadgesWidget />

-The beacon-chain node shipped with Prysm is the keystone component of the Ethereum proof-of-stake protocol.
+The beacon-chain node shipped with Agora-cl is the keystone component of the Ethereum proof-of-stake protocol.
 It is responsible for running a full [Proof-of-Stake](/docs/terminology#proof-of-stake-pos) blockchain, known as a beacon chain, which uses distributed consensus to agree on blocks both [proposed](/docs/terminology#propose) and [attested](/docs/terminology#attest) on by [validators](/docs/terminology#validator) in the network.
 Beacon nodes communicate their processed blocks to their peers via a P2P \(peer-to-peer\) network, which also manages the lifecycle process of active [validator clients](/docs/how-prysm-works/prysm-validator-client).

 ![Beacon node](/img/prysm-beacon-chain.png)